Rio Grande sucker: Habitat

 Rio Grande sucker is found in small to large, middle elevation streams and rivers.
 As an obligate riverine species, the strong correlation between river gradient and populations was hypothesized by (White, 1972), as populations tend to be associated with slower-moving water.
 A study conducted in Hot Creek, Colorado shows a positive correlation between low turbidity and high aquatic vegetation levels.
 Stream characteristics such as riffles and glides also had higher levels of Rio Grande sucker.
 Some studies have shown that glides and pools are the preferred habitat for the adult species and riffles may only fill the spawning life history stage.
 In-stream large woody debris, clean clear pools, unsorted substrates, and riffles and runs are associated with populations in the Rio Grande Basin of Colorado.
 However, (Rees and Miller, 2005), emphasize a lack of knowledge about habitat that is positively correlated and suitable for C. plebeius.
 Negative correlations with species abundance and fine particulate are also noted.
-What's known, is that human impact on the environment and modification to historically occupied rivers and streams has resulted in habitat destruction.
+What is known, is that human impact on the environment and modification to historically occupied rivers and streams has resulted in habitat destruction.
 Dramatic changes in the natural structure of the Rio Grande river have occurred with almost complete agricultural diversion and allocation of its average annual flow.